hunglvosu/hunglvosu.github.io/_pages/about.md

  - **[Nov 2025]** One paper was rejected from [ITCS 26](http://itcs-conf.org).

  - **[Oct 2025]** I will be serving on the PC of [SOCG 2026](https://cgweek26.computational-geometry.org) and [COCOON 2026](https://event.ntu.edu.sg/cocoon2026).

- - **[Oct 2025]** Our paper "Truly Subquadratic Time Algorithms for Diameter and Related Problems in Graphs of Bounded VC-dimension" was uploaded to [Arxiv](https://arxiv.org/abs/2510.16346).